 Once again I lost all of my favourite links.
 It's fair to say it's the third time it happens.
 Or fourth.
-You know that once is bad luck, twice is stupidity, I wonder what the name for four is.
+You know that once is bad luck, twice is stupidity, I wonder what the name for fourth is.
 Now, I finally devised a way to back them up.
 So all my favourite blogs gone, I'm starting all over again.

 The silver lining is that each time it happens, it's like spring cleaning my blog roll.
 Like most of us, because I know I'm not alone here, the favorites folder evolved into so many sub-folders that it was quite impossible to even know which ones were there anymore.